bcoffe/giab-highC/python/README.txt

-Executing the run shell script will run both the download python script to retrieve .bed files and then run the interset python script to peform a 1 way intersection between the NIST file and the downloaded lab files.

-TO RUN:

-Go up a directory and then  make sure run.sh is executable by doing this:

->chmod +x run.sh

-then...

->./run.sh

-NOTE:

-The python scripts may be run individually.
-However, by default the intersection python script looks for .bed files in the default directory created by download.py.
+This is the heart of the scripts.
+Each of these python scripts may be run individually; however, they do build on each other.
+For example, one must have downloaded the BED files before the intersection can run.
+And Genes can not be extracted until intersection has run.
+By default the intersection python script looks for .bed files in the default directory created by download.py.
 If you want to use a different directory then change the config.json file in the intersection directory.